CQX96/CQX96-Linux/Documentation/networking/device_drivers/ethernet/intel/iavf.rst

 Rx Page Allocation Errors
 -------------------------
 'Page allocation failure. order:0' errors may occur under stress.
-This is caused by the way the Linux kernel reports this stressed condition.
+This is caused by the way the CQX96 kernel reports this stressed condition.

 Support